-- 1. If you have SIP trunking, many SIP service providers offer this as an additional service that can route 911 calls from the SIP server to the appropriate local exchange of the IP phone.
+- 1. If SIP trunking is available, many SIP service providers offer this as an additional service that can route 911 calls from the SIP server to the appropriate local exchange of the IP phone.
 This is the preferred solution.
-Contact your VoIP/SIP service provider to see if this service is available and get more details. - 2.
-If SIP trunking is not in use, an additional OfficeServ 7000 Series system can be connected at the remote site, and can support the 911 routing to the local exchange via SPNet networking. - 3.
-When the above options are not practical, a 3rd party ATA can be used as a SIP peer to the OfficeServ 7000 Series system to route 911 emergency calls to the local PSTN.
+Contact your VoIP/SIP service provider for more details. - 2.
+A second OfficeServ 7000 series system can be connect at the remote site (eg; OS7030) and can support the 911 routing to the local exchange via SIP peering. - 3.
+A 3rd party ATA can be used and SIP peered to the OfficeServ 7000 series system to route 911 emergency calls to the local PSTN.